Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 If everything went as expected, the screws should be flush at the bottom and the Bricklet connector should have about 1mm space to the top.
-This way it is still easy to connect the Bricklet cable, and the sensor is at a good position to give usefull measurements.
+This way it is still easy to connect the Bricklet cable, and the sensor is at a good position to give useful measurements.

 .. image:: /Images/Kits/weather_station_construction_top_350.jpg
    :scale: 100 %